datastax/terraform-provider-astra/docs/resources/pcu_group.md

 - `description` (String) A user-defined description for the PCU group.
 - `park` (Boolean) When set to true, parks the PCU group and any associated databases, reducing costs.
 When set to false, unparks the group.
 Defaults to false.
 - `provision_type` (String) The provisioning type for the PCU group (e.g., SHARED, DEDICATED).
 Defaults to 'SHARED'.
 Changing this value requires replacement.
-- `reserved_capacity` (Number) The reserved capacity in PCUs for the group.
+- `reserved_capacity` (Number) The reserved (committed) capacity units for the PCU group.
 Must be at least 0.
 Changing this value when reserved_protection is enabled will result in an error.
-- `reserved_protection` (Boolean) When enabled, prevents accidental reserved of the PCU group.
+- `reserved_protection` (Boolean) When enabled, prevents accidental reserved capacity unit increases.
 Defaults to true.
 - `timeouts` (Block, Optional) (see [below for nested schema](#nestedblock--timeouts))

 ### Read-Only